themitosan/grpp/README.md

 ## Requirements
 - `git`, `npm` and `node`.

+> [!IMPORTANT]
+> Since GRPP uses `nano` as default text editor, we recommend having it on your system.
+If you want to use something else, you can change it by using `--setEditor` later.

 You can install all required packages by running some of the commands below:

 ```shell